Precepts (Our Purpose)

 Although I had long considered myself a pagan, I didn’t explore those beliefs until joining COTE.
 I follow my own path, fully embraced my calling as a Green witch and found folks as silly and crazy as me.
 I'm usually the one knitting. ^_^

-Allison – Council, Librarian
+Allison – Trustee, Librarian